 Paying for College in North Carolina

 The College Foundation of North Carolina is a wonderful resource for locating funds, grants, and scholarships in the state to attend college from the associates to doctorate levels.
-The service is free for residents and funded by the state of North Carolina and a collaboration of Pathways, which includes: the N.C.
-Department of Public Instruction, the N.C.
-Community College System, the N.C.
+The service is free for residents and funded by the state of North Carolina and the collaboration of Pathways, which includes: the N.C.
+Department of Public Instruction, N.C.
+Community College System, N.C.
 Independent Colleges and Universities and The University of North Carolina System.

 The North Carolina State Education Assistance Authority (NCSEAA) is another great resource for finding funding for higher education in the state of North Carolina.
 The organization promotes access to colleges and universities from the associates to professional levels through financial aid and savings programs that support not only the students obtaining a degree, but also their families.
 Besides public universities and public or state funds, North Carolina also has a number of private scholarship and grant funds, plus funds set aside for women and minorities, which are all available to residents annually.